-Initially it was hobby brewing, father Jo and son Mischa.
-The beer proved such a hit with friends and family, it just took off from there.
+Initially it was hobby brewing, for father Jo and son Mischa.
+When the beer proved a hit with friends and family, it just took off from there.

 In addition we serve local and imported wine and cider

 Check our Instagram and Facebook pages “New Limburg Brewery” for the latest updates.

 12 – 9 pm

 and/or by chance when the open sign is lit.

 NOTE: Not all menu items are available for take out.